Earthquake cycle: Geologic evidence

 Geological surveys are another method used to uncover ancient earthquake reoccurrences.
 The multiple offsets of the stream channels across the San Andreas fault at Wallace creek on Carrizo Plain is the classic evidence of fault rupture recurrence.
 Once an earthquake happened, the stream across the fault was cut off, leaving the offset channel abandoned, and a new channel forms.
 A set of abandoned channels has been discovered and is believed to be the remains of multiple ancient earthquake cycles.
 The sediment record is another key clue to finding ancient earthquakes.
 Examples are the coastal-uplift records of Muroto point near the Nankai subduction zone, caused by repeated megathrust earthquakes over many centuries; coastal uplift and tsunami records near the Hikurangi subduction margin, caused by 10 potential subduction earthquakes in the past 7000 years; and sediment accumulation recorded by 24 successive earthquakes on the strike-slip Alpine fault in the past 8000 years.
 Three repeated continental earthquakes in the Mongolia within the past 50,000 years have also been discovered from sediment-layer offset and growth records.

-Dynamic fault modeling
+Dynamic fault

 More complicated than the spring-slider model, dynamic modeling of fault ruptures based on the constitutive framework (such as the rate-and-state friction law and elastic equations) is widely used in earthquake-cycle analysis.
 Dynamic fault modeling allows us to examine the role of different fault parameters in rupture-cycle behavior and reproduces many seismic observations.